This lesson was written by Talia Brenner and edited by Katie McCarthy.

 Though laws frequently change through other methods, constitutional amendments are rare.
 In over 230 years, there have only been 27 amendments.
 There are a few reasons for this.
 First, amendments are usually only needed to change or clarify something that the Constitution specifically says.
 The Constitution is a short document.
 In most booklet versions, it is fewer than 20 pages long.
 It outlines the structure of the government, but does not include most of the laws that exist in the United States.
 Most of the time, changing a law does not require changing the Constitution.

-Second, compared to other ways of changing laws, it is particularly difficult to amend the Constitution.
+Second, compared to other ways of changing laws, it is very difficult to amend the Constitution.
 For an amendment to be approved, two-thirds of both houses of Congress must pass the amendment.
 (An amendment can also pass with a two-thirds vote at a national convention, but this has never happened before).
 Then, three-fourths of all states must ratify the amendment, either in their statehouses or at a special convention.
 Many proposed amendments to the Constitution never reach ratification.

 The Framers, the men who wrote the Constitution, wanted the amendment process to be difficult.
 They believed that a long and complicated amendment process would help create stability in the United States.
 Because it is so difficult to amend the Constitution, amendments are usually permanent.
 Once an amendment is ratified, it is considered part of the Constitution.
 Since the Constitution is the supreme law of the land, it cannot be changed by any process except for another amendment.